vlcn-io/cr-sqlite/js/sync-reference/server/schemas/README.md

-Place `.sqlite` files here to use as template schemas when creating a new database on demand.
+Place `sqlite` schema files here to use as template schemas when creating a new database on demand.